VaishnaviNandakumar/ann-prediction-model/README.md

 # A Car Purchase Prediction Model
-A prediction model implemented using artifical neural networks and linear regression.
+A prediction model implemented using artificial neural networks and linear regression.

 # Algorithms Used